hyphacoop/organizing/2019-02-18-root-systems-meeting.md

 - Education for "how to be a co-op owner" would have been great idea! -- Dan
 - Great to be transparent externally, but focus on **accessible info** internally. -- Dan
 - Good step one: build informal network of ally orgs.
 Directory. -- Dan
-- "Member hiatus" policy hightly recommended so that only active members have votes.
+- "Member hiatus" policy highly recommended so that only active members have votes.
 (See: Enspiral)

 ## Notes